devobsessed/doqs-generators/README.md

     # install deps
     npm install

-    # Create a new dir in your projects folder to test the generator for exmple:
+    # Create a new dir where ever you keepk your code (e.g. your ~/projects folder) to test the generator for exmple:
     cd ~/projects
-    mkdir somecompany-aws-infra-bootstrap
+    mkdir somecompany-aws-infra-tf-bootstrap
-    cd somecompany-aws-infra-bootstrap
+    cd somecompany-aws-infra-tf-bootstrap
-    yo aws-infra-bootstrap
+    yo aws-infra-tf-bootstrap

     # to see a list og all the generators
     yo --help